chipmuenk/pyfda/docs/source/manual/index.rst

         or completely closed.
 The content of the logger window can be selected, copied or cleared with a right mouse button context menu.

-The two parts can be resized using the handles (red dots).
+The invidual windows can be resized using the handles (red dots).

 .. toctree::
    :maxdepth: 1